How to Use a Proxy With Selenium in Python (2024)

 A proxy acts as an intermediary between a client and a server.
 Through it, the client makes requests to other servers anonymously and securely and avoids geographical restrictions.

+Proxy-powered Selenium is particularly useful for browser automation activities such as testing and web scraping.
 Keep reading to learn how to set up a proxy in Selenium for web scraping!

 Output